OpenRobotLab/PPI/README.md

 ## 📆 TODO <a name="todos"></a>
 - [x] Release the training code of simple-PPI and realworld deployment.
-- [ ] Release the pre-generated datasets and checkpoints.
+- [ ] Release the pre-generated datasets and data generation code.
+- [x] Release the checkpoints.
-- [ ] Release the evaluation code of PPI on RLBench2 experiment.
+- [x] Release the evaluation code of PPI on RLBench2 experiment.

 ## License <a name="license"></a>